2021 May Awareness Month

 For many people, the journey to a diagnosis of an Ehlers-Danlos syndrome (EDS) or hypermobility spectrum disorder (HSD) has been a long and challenging road.
 Poor awareness of the conditions amongst medical professionals means they can go undiagnosed for many years, with people often being misdiagnosed with other conditions, being given incorrect or unnecessary treatment, or no treatment at all.
 Early diagnosis, and recognition of EDS and HSD, is key to improving quality of life.

-Understanding of the complexities and multi-systemic nature of EDS and HSD from medical professionals in all aspects of care, including rheumatology, physiotherapy, and nursing, can ensure a quicker diagnosis, and more accurate, and beneficial care.
+A greater understanding of the complexities and multi-systemic nature of EDS and some types of HSD from health professionals in all aspects of care, including rheumatology, physiotherapy, and nursing, can ensure a quicker diagnosis and more appropriate care.

 Facebook profile frame